PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/WildItemFarmer.md

 This is a program to farm the version 3.0.0 item duplication glitch.
 Though in theory, this program can be used to farm any item held by a wild Pokémon.

-**Important Note:** This program is only reliable if run in place where both of these conditions hold:
+**Important Note:** This program is only reliable if run in a place where both of these conditions hold:
 1. You cannot be attacked by other wild Pokémon.
 2. The cloned Pokémon cannot run around.